jsbueno/extralist/README.md

 and PagedList keeps track of pages size changes - so that it can always retrieve the correct values for the coinained sequence.

+Important: "pagesize" is not an absolute page size - it rather is an indication of desired page size - insertions and deletions can change individual pages to be larger or smaller than this amount.
+Insertions made through slicing (`x[5:15] = range(100)`) will
+respect maximum page size if the slice cross a page boundary - but not otherwise.

 [WIP] The PagedList API is under construction right now, deletions don't work with slices yet.
 [WIP] At this point of the implementation, for a   10_000_000 sized sequence, using page_size = 10000 there is a 250 fold __gain__ (25000%) in deleting consecutive elements one by one, and a 40 fold